vannucci-dev/SpotPlayList/README.md

 ### BACKGROUND

-At the current state, Jamming presents a list of tracks in response to an API request to Spotify.
+At the current state, SpotPlayList presents a list of tracks in response to an API request to Spotify.
 The tracklist shows an array of track components each of which includes, the track name, the artist, the album, and the button to add the track to the playlist.
-If the user is given the chance to listen to a preview of the songs, it would greatly improve their experience, especially if the user is not sure the song listed is the one they wanted and would have to open Spotify client to confirm.

 ### TECHNICAL DESIGN